Dr. Michele Carbone

 “I got fascinated by what I saw and decided I was going to study it,” he said.

 This led to discovery of genetic mutations linked to mesothelioma.
-He regularly cited the BAP‑1 gene as a biomarker for mesothelioma.
-His work led to two erionite‑free villages in Cappadocia.
+He regularly cited the BAP‑1 gene as a biomarker to identify the presence of malignant mesothelioma.

 Dr. Carbone also discovered the mechanism of asbestos carcinogenesis and found that SV40, a virus that contaminated polio vaccine, synergizes with asbestos in causing mesothelioma.